yourboyace247/Boardly/README.md

 ## :tv: [Boardly Video Presentation](https://drive.google.com/file/d/1arVVwoVwVuqIQXNjGVlVC9rQ7MxfhhzP/view?usp=sharing)

-You can watch my video presentation, and check in action how the website works.
+You can watch my video presentation, and check in action how the app works.